StatsandQuants/forty/_posts/2020-6-21-What-is-S&Q?.md

 ---

 I know: the title is not so interesting.
 Even not so funny.
-Because... the intentions are serious here: understanding complex phenomena, providing data analysis and quantitative/logical/statistical considerations.
+Because... the intentions are serious here:

+**Understanding complex phenomena, providing data analysis and quantitative/logical/statistical considerations.**

-Why?
-Firstly, I truly like it, and I do it on a daily basis.
+*Why?* Firstly, I truly like it, and I do it on a daily basis.
 Secondly, I would like to talk about all-round complexity.

-(Another) Why?
-Well-being is possible in an intelligent-enough environment.
+*(Another) Why? *Well-being is possible in an intelligent-enough environment.
 All the human problems need to be analyzed in detail, from different perspectives, in order to take better decisions.
 If we agree that well-being mostly derives from our individual and collective choices... well, let's get started!

-Disclaimer: I don't give answers.
+*Disclaimer*: I don't give answers.
 I make some questions.
 I show some data.
 I express my opinion.
 I make jokes.
 Hope you guys have some material to think about, and maybe stimulate new ideas/discussions/this kind of stuff...